SaaS Security Posture Management Explained

 Action and Remediation:

-• Integration with External Systems: Create tickets for findings in platforms like Jira or ServiceNow
+• Integration with External Systems: Create tickets for findings in platforms like Jira or ServiceNow, and integrate with other security services to enhance remediation and response

 • Collaboration with SaaS Administrators: Establish stronger collaboration with non-security SaaS admins to analyze and remediate issues manually